Bank of China

 |Bank of China Ltd|

 In 2015 the Fair Finance Guide ranked the top financiers of selected fossil fuels companies (loans & underwriting) and compared it to their financing of renewable energy.
 This bank appeared 17th in the list of top 25 fossil fuel funders, after providing US$25.5 billion for fossil fuels and only US$0.7 billion for renewable energy between 2009 and 2014.

 Source: Fair Finance (2015)

-The 2018 report "Banking on Climate Change" analyses 36 banks and their financing of tar sands oil, Arctic oil, ultra-deepwater oil, LNG, coal mining, and coal-fired power between 2015 and 2017.
+The 2021 report "Banking on Climate Chaos" analyses the world's 60 largest banks and their financing of tar sands oil, Arctic oil, offshore oil and gas, LNG, coal mining, and coal-fired power between 2016 and 2020.
 This bank invested US$101.2 billion between 2016 and 2020, making it the world's 14th worst fossil fuel funder.

 The 2017 update to the report entitled "Worldwide Investments in Cluster Munitions: a Shared Responsibility" identifies 166 banks and other financial institutions with financial links to cluster munitions producers.
 This bank is listed in the report's Hall of Shame for having investments in one or more of the 6 cluster munitions producers named in the report between 1 June 2013 to 17 March 2017.

 The 2018 update of the International Campaign to Abolish Nuclear Weapons' (ICAN) global report, "Don't Bank on the Bomb" showed that 329 financial institutions from around the world invested into 20 companies involved in the production, maintenance and modernization of nuclear weapons.
 Since 2014 this financial institution invested over US$460 million into 2 of the 20 nuclear weapons producers named in the report.